stefanieZhao77/hash_tableid/README.md

    - `mapping_id`: The ID column in the mapping file (e.g., id_b, id_c)
    - `source_file`: The file to be anonymized (e.g., table1.csv)
    - `source_id`: The ID column in the source file (e.g., id_a)
-   - `processed`: (Optional) Boolean column to track processing status, don't recommand to change it manually unless you want to reprocess the file again
+   - `processed`: (Optional) Boolean column to track processing status, don't recommend changing it manually unless you want to reprocess the file again

+3. Ensure your mapping table (specified in `mapping_file` column) has a `consent_status` column with values:
+   - `granted`: For IDs that should be hashed
+   - `revoked`: For IDs that should not be hashed
+   - `none`: For IDs with no specific consent status

-3. Use the GUI to:
+4. Use the GUI to:
    - Click 'Browse' to select your mapping.csv file
    - Click 'Start Processing' to begin anonymization
    - Click 'Stop Processing' to pause at any time